 Today, we’re focusing on stage one.
 The new WordPress block editor landed in WordPress 5.0 arrived on December 6th, 2018.
 Loads of people have worked around the clock to turn this block editor into a solid and stable product.
 We had a team working on it as well, both on the editor itself and our integration with it.

 Of course, there are scenario’s where updating to WordPress 5.0 and Gutenberg the day it comes out isn’t feasible.
 Or, some people might just want to hold out for a bit.
 No worries, because the Classic Editor plugin can reinstate the old editor for the time being.
 The Classic Editor plugin is available until 2024, or as long as is deemed necessary.

-Should you update right away?
+Should you update?
 Read Joost’s advice on updating to WordPress 5.0.

 Opening Gutenberg for the first time